 The Competitive African Rice Initiative (CARI), a project to support the African rice value chain, aims to reduce this dependency and at the same time help low-income rice farmers.
 The programme supports both smallholder farming and partnerships between CARI farmers and the private sector.

 To achieve these goals, the German Federal Ministry for Economic Cooperation and Development (BMZ), the Bill and Melinda Gates Foundation and the Walmart Foundation have teamed up with public and non-governmental local organisations and private companies.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which is implementing the initiative in the partner countries, can draw on many years of experience: between 2010 and 2015, more than four million farmers across the globe were able to increase their income with support from GIZ, and the organisation has helped more than 11 million people overcome hunger and malnutrition.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which is implementing the initiative in the partner countries, can draw on many years of experience: between 2015 and 2017, almost 17 million people in rural areas across the globe increased their income as a result of GIZ’s contribution and the organisation has helped almost 16 million people to overcome hunger and malnutrition.

 In addition to Nigeria, the initiative is also being implemented in Burkina Faso, Ghana and Tanzania.
-In Nigeria, it is already working with around 76,000 farmers and rice processors; this figure is to reach around 150,000 in all four countries by mid-2018.
+In Nigeria, it has already worked with around 184,000 farmers and rice processors.
 In order to increase yields and enhance quality, the initiative trains smallholders in appropriate farming methods, such as the use of nursery beds.
 As they process their harvest themselves, they learn about relevant techniques, for example parboiling.
-The smallholder farmers deliver untreated paddy rice to commercial rice mills, which sell the processed, packaged rice to primarily urban consumers.
-The smallholder farmers are fixed suppliers for the mills and receive support with inputs.
+The smallholder farmers deliver untreated paddy rice to commercial rice mills, which process and sell packaged rice to primarily urban consumers.
+The smallholder farmers are fixed suppliers for the mills and partially receive support with inputs.
 Several companies cooperate with CARI.
-For example, Labana Rice Mills, one of the largest rice mills in north-west Nigeria, is collaborating with the Kebbi Agricultural Development Authority, training 10,000 smallholder farmers to produce higher-quality rice.
+For example, Labana Rice Mills, one of the largest rice mills in north-west Nigeria, is collaborating with the Kebbi Agricultural Development Authority, training 15,000 smallholder farmers to produce higher-quality rice.
 The mill guarantees purchase of the harvests, enabling the smallholder farmers to earn a higher, reliable income.
+In the next step, a specific focus will be on supporting sustainable relationships between smallholder farmers and the rice mills purchasing the rice.